 There are no rules for life on Earth, just ones we humans made up.
 With this golden ticket to life on Earth, you are created as a blank slate with unlimited possibilities and choices; a being whose actions produce measurable results in the universe.

 Your life is truly amazing.
-Yet, when casting an eye over human nature, what do you see?
+Yet, when casting an eye over our human condition, what do you see?

 A huge disconnect between the spectacular nature of reality and how we act in our daily lives.